Nordea Bank Abp: Flagging notification

 Stock exchange release - Major shareholder announcements

-Nordea Bank Abp has on 28 March 2022 received a notification under Chapter 9, Section 5 of the Securities Markets Act, according to which BlackRock, Inc.'s indirect shareholding of Nordea Bank Abp's shares and voting rights has decreased below the threshold of 5 per cent on 25 March 2022.
+Nordea Bank Abp has on 30 March 2022 received a notification under Chapter 9, Section 5 of the Securities Markets Act, according to which BlackRock, Inc.'s indirect shareholding of Nordea Bank Abp's shares and voting rights has crossed the threshold of 5 per cent on 29 March 2022.

 The total number of shares and voting rights in Nordea Bank Abp is 3,860,317,333.